Skip to main content

 1. Connect to the streaming endpoint - Establish HTTP connection to /subscribe

-2. Read Arrow IPC messages sequentially - Each message contains one record batch
+2. Read Arrow IPC messages sequentially - Each message contains one data update

 3. Extract schema metadata - Read custom metadata from the schema to get: